 TSP has enabled Cohere Health to rapidly and effectively scale the onboarding process of new hires including the procurement, configuration, and distribution of end-user devices.
 The partnership has enabled in-house IT and Security the ability to focus on strategic initiatives and key results. - Jared C. / Cohere Health

 Just as Cohere has grown and evolved, so too has our relationship with them.
 In only three years, Cohere has grown from less than ten employees to over 500.
 That number now includes an internal IT team that works closely with us.
 While we initially handled nearly every aspect of IT, we have since handed over services such as Tier 1 help desk support.
 This transition has allowed us to focus on onboarding and offboarding and hardware repairs and replacements when needed and assist Cohere with high-level strategy and planning for the future.

 At TSP, one of our greatest strengths is the ability to pivot and adapt.
 This strength, coupled with our commitment to helping our clients succeed, proved to be critical to our success with Cohere Health.
-Where other MSPs may have tried to convince their client to keep every piece of IT externally managed, we understood the benefit of a co-managed IT relationship for both TSP and Cohere Health.
+Where other MSPs may have tried to convince their client to keep every piece of IT outsourced, we understood the benefit of a co-managed IT relationship for both TSP and Cohere Health.
 This co-managed approach has allowed Cohere’s IT team to take on a more direct user-support role while leaving us to work more on the back end of things.

 They keep us busy, and it’s never been contentious.
 It’s been a true partnership. - Max First, TSP Director of Operations